 - Develop and implement a process to streamline scheduled appointments, tests, and procedures

-- Incorporate a navigator to guide the patient from time of initial diagnosis through the continuum
+- Incorporate a navigator to guide the patient from time of initial diagnosis through the continuum of care

 - Encourage treatment adherence through education